ying531/awesome-replicability-data/README.md

 **Interactive diagnosis app.** Play with our interactive analysis tools in our [online R shiny app](https://mbzlnj-ying-jin.shinyapps.io/shiny/)!
 Quick start with pre-loaded datasets in the app (datasets 1, 3, 8 below).
 You can also diagnose your own replication study, or probe the generalizability of your single study.

-We provide in `analysis.html` a analysis report for other datasets that we did not elaborate on in our paper.
+**Example analysis.** We provide in `analysis.html` a analysis report for other datasets that we did not elaborate on in our paper.

 ## Contents